macieklamberski/feedsmith/benchmarks/README.md

 # Benchmarks

 Below are the speed benchmarks for popular JavaScript packages for parsing feeds.
+Feedsmith's results are marked with an asterisk (`*`).

 The benchmarks use real-world feeds organized by feed format (RSS, Atom, JSON Feed, RDF) and file size ranges.
 Each category contains 50 (10 for size 5MB — 50MB) representative feed files that span the specified size range, providing insight into how each package performs across various scenarios.